Barn Conversion Design & Build

 “Taking a client’s ideas and vision and turning it into a beautiful home that not only works for them but preserves the barn, is what we really love to do.
 Our clients live in their barn conversions for many years to come.”

-Trevor Weeks, Managing Director
+Oliver Burgess, Managing Director

-We’ve completed some amazing barn conversions
+We’ve designed and built some amazing barn conversions

 Read about some of our barn conversions and hear what their owners say…